nl-digigo/digitaal-stelsel-gebouwde-omgeving-stelselcatalogus-prototype/README.md

 If you are a data service provider looking to include your service in our catalogue, please adhere to the following process:

-- **Email the Admin**: Initiate your request by sending an email to [afsprakenstelseldsgo@digigo.nu] with the subject line "Inclusion Request for Data Services Catalogue."
+- **Email the Admin**: Initiate your request by sending an email to [dsgo@digigo.nu] with the subject line "Inclusion Request for Data Services Catalogue."
 Provide a comprehensive description of your service in line with the DSGO afsprakenstelsel.

 - **Await Confirmation**: Post-submission, your application will be evaluated based on relevance and utility.
 The admin will contact you for any additional information needed or to communicate the outcome of your request.